kevinhughes27/tournament-app/README.md

 ### Player App

 The public facing client for a tournament.
 It is developed as a stand alone React application that is compiled and served by Rails in production.
-Development takes place in a [separate repo](https://github.com/kevinhughes27/ut-player-app)

-It is connected using a git `submodule`.
-To initialize the module run `git submodule update --init`.

-If you need to update the player app to deploy a new version first enter the directory `cd clients/player_app`, checkout master `git checkout master` and run `git pull`.
-Check the status afterwards `git status` and it will show updates that you will need to commit like normal (it will look different than normal commit diff though because git knows it's a submodule).

 ## Operating